Michael Colgan (director): Life

 Alongside his work for the theatre, Michael Colgan is also a film producer.
 He is co-founder and executive director of Little Bird Productions, a film and television company, which produced Troubles, a major two-part drama for LWT in 1986.
 In 1993, he produced the RTÉ television series Two Lives.

 In 1999, with Alan Moloney, he formed Blue Angel Films specifically to produce the Beckett on Film project in which all nineteen of Beckett's plays were filmed using internationally renowned directors and actors.
 The series won many awards including The South Bank Show award for Best Drama and, in the US, the prestigious Peabody Award.
 More recently, in 2006, he produced the film version of Harold Pinter's play Celebration for Channel 4 starring Michael Gambon and Colin Firth.

-Michael is a board member of the Gate Theatre and the Dublin Theatre Festival.
 From 1989 to 1994, he was a member of the Arts Council of Ireland and he was Chairman of the St. Patrick's Festival from 1996 to 1999.

 In 1996, he received the Eamonn Andrews Award for excellence in the National Entertainment Awards and in 1999 he won the People of the Year Award.
 In 1985 and 1987, he received the Sunday Independent Arts Award.
 In July 2000, he received the degree of Doctor in Laws (honoris causa) from Trinity College, Dublin.
 He was awarded the Irish Theatre Award for lifetime achievement in 2006 and, in 2007, was honoured with the title Chevalier dans l'Ordre des Arts et des Lettres by the French government and in 2010 he was presented with an honorary OBE from Queen Elizabeth II.

 He has three children, Sarah, Sophie and Richard.